Yes. On Oct.1, Union Gas decreased the rates our customers pay. Rate changes include:

 Union Gas buys natural gas and gas transportation services for our customers from the market and we pass these costs to you without mark-up.
 Storage and delivery rates are reviewed and approved by the OEB, which conducts an open review process with participation from consumer groups and Ontario municipalities.

-These rates are in effect from July 1 through September 30, 2017.
+These rates are in effect from Oct.1 through Dec.
+31, 2017.
 Rates for natural gas used, transportation and storage services are adjusted once every three months (January, April, July, October) to reflect ongoing changes in market prices.

 Please visit MyAccount business rates to view the rates specific to your area.